Alex Bregman Player Props: Astros vs. Angels

-On Thursday, Alex Bregman (.452 slugging percentage in past 10 games, including one home run) and the Houston Astros face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
+On Friday, Alex Bregman (.488 slugging percentage in past 10 games, including one home run) and the Houston Astros play the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
 First pitch is at 8:10 PM ET.

-He racked up two hits (going 2-for-4) in his most recent game against the Twins.
+In his previous game, he went 1-for-3 with two RBI against the Angels.

 Alex Bregman Game Info & Props vs. the Angels